STEELISI/COMUNDA/README.md

     B/B_Root_Anomaly-20190907/provider-uscisiant

-When citing labels, please use the label name (omit "provider" if present) and dataset name.
-For example provider-uscisiant labels from the above example could be cited as "uscisiant labels for B_Root_Anomaly-20190907 dataset".

 In each subdirectory containing labels, please refer to the specific README file that describes the associated labels or tools to create the labels and how to use them.